How To Recognize Arousal Addiction Symptoms

 Of course, that doesn’t mean that breaking your addiction will be easy or happens overnight.
 In fact, it can be really difficult – especially for sexually oriented addictions.

-Any addiction that involves sexual behavior can feel too embarrassing to discuss.
-But often the only way to real resolution and a change in behavior requires discussing what’s being experienced.
+Although it may feel too embarrassing to discuss, the path to a change in behavior and a real resolution requires discussing what’s being experienced.

 If you’re not quite ready for that, however, there are some things you can do to start making changes on your own.